Fed's Beige Book reports slight economic growth in some regions

 Continue Reading Below

 Growth varied across all of the Fed’s 12 districts, with the Midwest and Great Plains generally more downbeat than states in the southern and western U.S, the Fed said in its region-by-region roundup of anecdotal information known as the Beige Book.

-Manufacturing continued to edge lower across the board, with some districts reporting that firms had started to layoff workers.
+A few saw moderate gains in activity.

 This is a developing story.
 Please check back for updates.